Liverpool Managers: All-time list of Reds bosses, and how long they lasted

 Who is the current Liverpool manager?

-Jurgen Klopp is the current Liverpool manager.
-He was appointed in October 2015 following Brendan Rodgers’ sacking at the club.
+Jurgen Klopp was his predecessor.
+The German was appointed in October 2015 following Brendan Rodgers’ sacking at the club.
 Klopp had previously spent seven years in charge of Mainz (between 2001 and 2008) and seven years in charge of Borussia Dortmund (2008-2015).

-Rodgers had come within inches of bringing a first Premier League trophy back to Anfield during the 2013/14 campaign, but fell short after a late season collapse.
+Rodgers had come within inches of bringing a first Premier League trophy back to Anfield during the 2013/14 campaign but fell short after a late-season collapse.

 After finishing sixth the following year, Rodgers was dismissed after a disappointing start to the 2015/16 season.
 Klopp finished eighth in his first campaign at the helm, but eventually guided the Reds to their first Premier League title after a historic 2020/21 season.